aml-org/als/documentation/sublime-3-example/st3-howto.md

 # Sublime Text 3 with ALS
-##### Here is a quick example on how you can run ALS as a pure LSP in Sublime Text 3
+##### The following section demonstrates a quick example on how you can run the ALS as a pure LSP in Sublime Text 3.
-_This example requires having the [ALS jar ready](../../readme.md#java-generation), and Java 1.8 or newer in PATH, as well as Sublime 3 installed._
+_This example requires the [ALS jar ready](../../readme.md#java-generation), Java 1.8 or newer in PATH, and Sublime 3 installed._
 ### Steps
 - Download the LSP plugin for ST3: [instructions here](https://lsp.readthedocs.io/en/latest/#getting-started)
 - Create a new sublime syntax by going to `Tools -> Developer -> New Syntax...`.
-We will set the following fields:
+The following fields are automatically set:
 ```yaml
 name: ALS
 file_extensions: